-Most insurance companies require their policyholders to promptly report every car accident so as they can gather basic information.
+Most insurance companies require their policyholders to promptly report every car accident so they can gather basic information.
 Failure to provide information to your insurance company in a timely manner can lead to a loss of coverage for the accident.

 However, you should avoid making statements about who was to blame for the accident and merely relate the facts of the accident as they happened.
 Talk to an attorney before you give any information to the other driver’s insurance company.

-From our experience as personal injury lawyers, car accident claims settled 92% of the time.
+From our experience as personal injury lawyers, car accident claims settle 92% of the time.
 A settlement means that the insurance carrier or at-fault party agrees to pay an amount of money or take some action to resolve the claim by the injured person.
 Settlement offers can occur at any point in the claim process, but typically happen after the injured has completed treatment or reached the maximum level of recovery.

 When a person accepts a settlement offer, they will waive their rights to make further claims or file a lawsuit.
 After most car accidents, there is property damage and personal injury claim.
 These are separate and settling one may or may not waive rights to the other claim.
 Individuals are cautioned to read the waiver forms submitted by the insurance company to make sure they aren’t giving up their rights for additional damages.

 Some insurance companies will try to settle a case early in the process.
 This can prove to be a mistake if further costs and expenses are incurred by the injured victim.
 Accepting a settlement offer may waive your right to claim further medical expenses, lost wages or additional pain and suffering.
 Victims of a car crash should speak with a lawyer before accepting any settlement checks from an insurance company as they may be short-changed in the long-run.